Fatal Affair: Plot

-Ellie Warren is a successful attorney living with her husband Marcus who is recovering after a horrible car accident.
+Ellie Warren is an attorney living with her husband Marcus who is recovering after a hit and run driver collided with his bicycle.
 They have just moved into a new house on the coast from the city of San Francisco now that their daughter Brittany has left for college.
-Ellie meets her firm's new tech consultant, David Hammond, who both first met each other in college.
-David is in anger management therapy following an incident with a woman named Deborah.
-Ellie and David initially meet for drinks, but the situation turns sexual as they go to the bathroom of a club, although Ellie resists.
-Afterwards, David stalks her via phone calls, texts, viewings of her house from a distance, breaking into her home, hacking into her home security system, sending her a package, and dating Ellie's friend Courtney.
-This is all despite Ellie's warnings to stay away from her and her family.
+Ellie meets her firm's new tech consultant, David Hammond, who she has not seen since college twenty years ago.
+She remains unaware that David is in anger management therapy following an incident with a woman named Deborah.
+Ellie and David initially meet for drinks, but the situation turns sexual in the club’s bathroom, although Ellie resists.
+Afterwards, David stalks her via phone calls, texts, viewings of her house from a distance, breaking into her home, hacking into her home security system, sending her a package, and dating Ellie's friend Courtney, despite Ellie's warnings to stay away from her and her family.
+Ellie neglects telling Marcus or the police.
+Although Ellie is her trusted friend and David is a new beau, Courtney scoffs at Ellie’s warnings about dating David.

-Ellie learns from another one of her former college classmates that David murdered his ex-wife Deborah and her new boyfriend a few months after the divorce.
+Ellie learns from another one of her former college classmates that David was suspected of, but never arrested for murdering his ex-wife Deborah and her new boyfriend a few months after the divorce.
 Ellie sends Courtney an e-mail with information about Deborah's murder and how David likely committed it, but David deletes it.
 Ellie is horrified to see him golfing with Marcus.
-She convinces the concierge at David's building to let her into his apartment, where she finds pictures of Deborah and of herself taken from afar on his computer.
-As Ellie calls Courtney about the pictures, David gets to Courtney’s place and attacks her.
-She is found bleeding from the head by Ellie and taken to the hospital.
-With the police now looking for David, he tries to pull a trick on the public by making them think he committed suicide; he sets a homeless man on fire with a suicide note.
-The police find all the evidence in his home, including a confession for his ex-wife’s murder.
+Ellie accesses David's apartment, where she finds pictures of Deborah and of herself on his computer.
+Ellie warns Courtney about the pictures; however, David arrives and attacks Courtney.
+With the police finally involved and looking for David, he feigns suicide by substituting his supposed burned body for that of a homeless man he murders.
+David leaves a suicide note and other messages confessing his murder of Deborah and her boyfriend; his stalking of Ellie; and, other evidence his guilt.